thecredibleway/thecredibleway-com/docs/bible/origins/survival-and-resiliency.md

 No other book has been so chopped, knived, sifted, scrutinized and vilified.
-What book on philosophy or religion or psychology or letters of classical or modern times has been subject to such a mass attack as the Bible? with such venom and skepticism? with such thoroughness and erudition? upon every chapter, line and tenet?
+What book on philosophy or religion or psychology or letters of classical or modern times has been subject to such a mass attack as the Bible?
+With such venom and skepticism?
+With such thoroughness and erudition?
+Upon every chapter, line and tenet?

 :::